-For over 50 years, automation of clinical analysis has been used to significantly increase productivity and improve the quality of the final results.
+Clinical analysis has been using automation for over 50 years to significantly increase productivity and improve the quality of the final results.
 In this transformation, the most visible component (hardware) plays a minor role when compared with the evolution of the software component, which has reached extremely high levels of performance and sophistication, in recent years.

 Definition of TLA

 Since 1995 (when Inpeco introduced the first prototype, at the AACC Conference), ‘Total Laboratory Automation’ (TLA) is defined as the automatic processing of the entire flow of the analysis, from sample load to its retention and subsequent elimination, thanks to the physical and logical connection to the analyzers, without human intervention, in complete safety and traceability.
 Unlike Task Targeted Automation (TTA, i.e. automation of specific routine tasks), TLA offers the real continuum of the testing process by connecting tasks and specialties, thus eliminating human manipulation of specimens.

 Literature estimates that laboratory tests contain an error rate of approximately 0.5%, which, when viewed on a global scale, becomes catastrophic despite seeming like a low number.

 - switching test tubes,

 these cases are the most common, and even when there are no critical outcomes, they require repeating the tests, resulting in an increase in costs.

 (1) Carraro, Plebani – Errors in a stat laboratory: types and frequencies 10 years later.
 Clin Chem.
 2007 July

 The main benefits of a TLA System are well known and scientific literature offers many pieces of evidence, through different angles.

 - It allows the reduction of outliers by ensuring a turnaround time (TAT) within a limited range, for optimum job scheduling.